manuelbieh/react-book/introduction/off-to-the-deep-end.md

 2. So-called "Props" - these are read-only "property objects" of a component.
 The name is derived from - you guessed it - properties.
 3. As many child elements as you wish to put in.
 These can be React elements themselves, or arrays, functions or simply plain text.
 However, a component does not necessarily need to contain other child elements.

-At the end of the day, **React elements** are nothing more than a never changing \(immutable\) JavaScript object that describes properties to tell React how and what exactly needs displayed.
+At the end of the day, **React elements** are nothing more than a never changing \(immutable\) JavaScript objects that contain properties to tell React how and what exactly needs displayed.
 This description of properties is used by React to construct a virtual blueprint of the component hierarchy.
 It resembles the representation of the HTML tree in the form of a JavaScript object.
-You often hear it referred to as the VirtualDOM however the term is losing popularity with the React team and they have distanced themselves from using it.
-This tree is used by React to only refresh those parts of the tree that have actually changed, e.g. when a user interacts with an app and changes data or fires an event.
+You often hear it being referred to as the VirtualDOM however the term is losing popularity with the React team and they have distanced themselves from using it.
+This tree is used by React to only refresh the parts of the tree that have actually changed, e.g. when a user interacts with an app and changes data or fires an event.
 To do this, the previous tree is compared to the current tree.

-As React does not refresh the entire application at once and writes it to the DOM in its entirety once any state changes, it is a lot more performant than other frameworks or libraries.
+As React does not refresh the entire application at once, or writes it to the DOM in its entirety once any state changes, it is a lot more performant than other frameworks or libraries.
 Other libraries or frameworks can often lead to unnecessarily many DOM mutations at the cost of performance.
 Using a special **reconciliation** algorithm that compares previous state with current state, React processes what exactly has changed, and can reduce the number of writes to a minimum.

 However, in your day-to-day development you will hardly ever call `React.createElement()` in this form.
 Facebook has developed its own syntax extension for JavaScript called **JSX**.
 JSX reduces a great amount of work and simplifies a lot of work with React.
 Nevertheless, I am of the opinion that it is good to know of `React.createElement()`'s existence to understand how JSX works behind the scenes and to reduce the number of errors when debugging.